jmreeves/jmreeves.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
 I am a PhD candidate in Economics at the University of Michigan.

 My research interests are in labor economics, public economics, and crime.